based on Reviews

 Pulse diagnostics is used v.a. to determine whether yin or yan dominates.
 This involves alternating measurements on both sides of the thumb artery just above the wrist using the index, middle, and ring fingers together.
 The frequency, rhythm, shape of the pulse wave, and the flow between the fingers are palpated.
 In total, TCM distinguishes between 28 different pulse qualities.

-Tongue diagnosis (“She-Zhen”) is of particular importance in TCM because it is seen as a connection between the inside of the body and the outside world.Following this logic, the tongue can be used to determine whether, and if so, what might be wrong inside the body.
+Tongue diagnosis (“She-Zhen”) is of particular importance in TCM because it is seen as the connection between the inside of the body and the outside world.According to this logic, the tongue can be used to determine whether, and if so, what might be wrong inside the body.
 The various organs are connected to specific areas of the tongue: At the tip of the tongue, for example, are the heart and lungs, in the middle are the spleen and stomach, and at the back are the kidneys, intestines, and bladder.
 The gallbladder and liver are located on the left and right sides.

 The shape, color, moisture, cracks, and the type and color of the tongue coating provide information about potential diseases.
 The tongue coating, which consists of bacteria, mucus, and food residue, should normally be a thin, white layer.
 If the coating is thick and yellow, then the disease in question is already more advanced.